 Here you are, trusting in deceptive words to no avail.
 Will you steal, murder, commit adultery, swear falsely, make offerings to Baal, and go after other gods that you have not known, and then come and stand before me in this house, which is called by my name, and say, "We are safe!", only to go on doing all these abominations?
 Has this house, which is called by my name, become a den of robbers in your sight?
 You know, I too am watching, says the Lord.

-Jesus told the crowds another parable: "The kingdom of heaven may be compared to someone who sowed good seed in his field; but while everybody was asleep, an enemy came and sowed weeds among the wheat, and then went away.
+Jesus told another parable to the crowds: "The kingdom of heaven may be compared to someone who sowed good seed in his field; but while everybody was asleep, an enemy came and sowed weeds among the wheat, and then went away.
 So when the plants came up and bore grain, then the weeds appeared as well.
 And the slaves of the householder came and said to him, 'Master, did you not sow good seed in your field?
 Where, then, did these weeds come from?'
 He answered, 'An enemy has done this.'
 The slaves said to him, 'Then do you want us to go and gather them?'
 But he replied, 'No; for in gathering the weeds you would uproot the wheat along with them.
 Let both of them grow together until the harvest; and at harvest time I will tell the reapers, Collect the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.'"

 In true prophetic style Jeremiah's temple sermon insists that ritual must be balanced by practical morality.
 Then the gospel sounds a cautionary note to restrain us in our condemnation of others.
 The Covenant was at the heart of the Mosaic Torah, and its obligations are summed up in the Ten Commandments (Exod 20:1-17).
 But then a huge body of ritual instructions were added, which for some of the Jews seemed to become the main sign of religious fidelity.